 On top of art cafes and boutique stores, Raglan houses several galleries, each displaying a different facet of New Zealand art.
 Galleries here are dedicated to showcasing top-quality art from around the country as well as supporting the local artisan community.
 Many function as ‘home base’ outlets for successful artist collectives who sell their art on the national and international market.

-Raglan hosts an annual ‘Raglan Arts Weekend’ over Auckland Anniversary weekend, when artists open their studios to visitors, showing techniques, displaying their wares and discussing commissions.
-Outside of this weekend most studios are open by appointment – just ask at the Raglan i-SITE, or arts centre if you wish to make contact with an artist directly.
+Raglan hosts an annual ‘Raglan Arts Weekend’ over the long weekend, when artists open their studios to visitors, showing techniques, displaying their wares and discussing commissions.
+Outside of this weekend most studios are open by appointment – just ask at the Raglan information centre, or arts centre if you wish to make contact with an artist directly.

 Among the most interesting local artists is Aaron Kereopa.
 Aaron’s amazing carved surfboard inners are sought after worldwide and are featured in Queenstown galleries for the complexity of carving and colour he infuses into his art.
 At the other end of the artistic spectrum, Tony Sly’s practical pottery captures the beauty of simplicity and quality.
 It’s not hard to see why Sly’s pottery is sold at the best stores in New Zealand – his colour glazes are breath-taking.